-Commercial aluminium doors and windows and general glazing, products and systems intended for large or small scale buildings of many types.
-These diverse systems and products, whilst also used in commercial developments of dwellings are generally fitted in in buildings having specific or multiple uses.
+Commercial aluminium and steel doors, windows and general glazing, products and systems intended for large or small scale buildings of many types.
+These diverse glazing systems and associated accessories, mainly serve the commercial sector.
+However, they also some with doors and windows intended for dwellings, housing developments, or in buildings having specific or multiple uses.

 General information about Commercial aluminium doors and windows